rachayita/OpsNotes/rust/rust.md

 - shared access is read-only access
   - values borrowed by shared references are read-only
   - across the lifetime of a shared reference:
-    - neither its referent, nor anything reachable from that referent, can be changed by anything
+    - neither its referent, nor anything reachable from that referent, can be changed
   - there exist no live mutable references to anything in that structure:
     - its owner is held read- only and so on
     - it’s really frozen.